 - be an Australian citizen or a temporary or permanent resident visa holder

 - be a new female student entering Years 7 or 9 at the Elsternwick Campus, or entering Years 7, 9, 10 or 11 at the St Kilda Road or Glen Waverley Campus in 2025

 - demonstrate an interest in, and aptitude for, STEM

-- sit the academic test and the supplementary 30-minute science-based written exercise on Saturday 4 February 2023, with arrival at 8.30am for a 9.00am start.
+- sit the academic test and the supplementary 30-minute science-based written exercise on Saturday 3 February 2024.
 Applicants sitting the test will be in Year 6, 8, 9 or 10

 All applicants should register for the academic test to apply for the Rennie Coutts STEM Scholarship for Girls.
 Applicants entering Year 7 or 10 will also be considered for an Academic Excellence scholarship should they be unsuccessful in receiving a Rennie Coutts STEM Scholarship.

 The following documents are required for your application to be processed:

 - For students applying for years 7, 9 or 10, their most current NAPLAN results

 - a birth certificate

 - Visa or relevant documentation for candidates that are temporary or permanant residents